143rd Airlift Squadron

-The 143rd Airlift Squadron (143 AS) is a unit of the Rhode Island Air National Guard 143rd Airlift Wing located at Quonset Point Air National Guard Station, Rhode Island.
-The 143rd is equipped with the C-130J Hercules.
+The 143rd Airlift Squadron (143 AS) is a unit of the 143rd Airlift Wing, Rhode Island Air National Guard (RI ANG) located at Quonset Point Air National Guard Station, Rhode Island.
+The 143rd is equipped with the Lockheed Martin C-130J Super Hercules.

-The squadron is a descendant organization of the 152nd Observation Squadron, established on 21 August 1939.
+The squadron descends from the 152nd Observation Squadron, established on 21 August 1939.
 It is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.

 History

 The origins of the 143rd Airlift Squadron begin in 1915 when concerned Rhode Island residents banded together in the true spirit of the citizen-soldier to purchase two Curtis Model "F" Flying Boats, one of which was assigned to the Rhode Island National Guard.
 The border conflict in Mexico and America's entry into the First World War prevented much use, and in 1919 the National Guard aircraft, now obsolete, was sold as surplus.